Knitting: Two-at-a-time Top-down Socks

 $60 + supplies

-During the class, you will make a pair of baby socks so that
+During the class, you will make a pair of baby socks so that you can work through all parts of sock knitting over the 3 sessions.

 Supplies needed:

-70 yards total.
-The average skein of sock yarn will give you plenty of
+* 1 center-pull or 2 smaller balls of Fingering weight yarn- 70 yards total.
+The average skein of sock yarn will give you plenty of yarn to make the class project and a pair of medium women socks.

 * Pattern provided in class